lbhaskar4/test/.gitlab/issue_templates/Monthly-Release-FA-task.md

 Set the issue title to: `RELEASE_MAJOR_VERSION FA task`

 A Release Manager will fill out the ["Feature assurance" list](#feature-assurance) and the responsible Product Manager.
+The information here should be copied over from the [kick off document](https://docs.google.com/document/d/1ElPkZ90A8ey_iOkTvUs_ByMlwKK6NAB2VOK5835wYK0/edit).

 -->